cfuss/edds_ex2/README.md

 # edds_ex2

+To run the analytics local you have to provide the Kuai dataset under data/KuaiRec/ and the MIND dataset under data/mind/

 ### ChatGPT description of impression log in the context of web analytics:

 In the context of web analytics, an impression log refers to a record or log that tracks when and how often a specific content item (such as an advertisement, video, banner, or any media asset) is shown to a user on a website or in an app.